 Originally, we’ve monitored heartrate during exercise by checking the pulse by using wrist or neck pulse.
 Now with technology we can use watch, phone, straps to monitor heartrate throughout the day and while exercising.

 The most accurate device or close to EKG level of heartrate monitoring device is heartrate chest strap.
-Although it is somewhat uncomfortable at first, but it picks up the heartrate signal (R wave).
+Although it is somewhat uncomfortable at first, but it picks up the heartrate signal (R wave) more accurately than any other device.
 Chest strap does need to sync with either phone app or smart watch to keep tracking the data.
-Good chest strap should have good skin contact and does not move around, which interferes with the signal.
+Good chest strap should have good skin contact and does not move around while exercising, which can interferes with the signal.

 The use of PPG (photoplethysmography or optical sensor) we see on watches have been around for about 5-6 years.
 What its measure is blood volume changes at the surface of skin and not electric signal from the heart.
 This can become an issue because every time the device moves the reading of the heartrate may vary.

-Therefore, if you want to track your heartrate or other measurements more accurately, I suggest investigating heart rate chest strap or forearm strap.
+Therefore, if you want to track your heartrate or other measurements more accurately, I suggest investigating heart rate chest strap or forearm strap which they can sync with your phone and smart watches.
 Personally, I track with heartrate chest strap.
 When I'm doing outdoor training, I will use my watch to track my pace while tracking my heartrate through heartrate strap.

 Why Track Heartrate While Exercising?